 \section{Abstract}

-Extreme, young stellar populations are considered the primary contributor to cosmic reionization.
-However, how Lyman-continuum (LyC) escapes these galaxies remains highly elusive because LyC escape can vary on sub-galactic scales that are technically challenging to observe in LyC emitters.
-We investigate the Sunburst Arc: a strongly lensed, LyC emitter at $z =2.37$.
-This galaxy reveals the exceptionally small scale (tens of parsecs) physics of LyC escape thanks to high magnification from strong lensing.
-Analyzing HST broadband and narrowband imaging, we find that the small ($<$ 100 pc) LyC leaking region shows distinctly extreme properties: a very blue UV slope ($\beta = -2.9 \pm 0.1$), high ionization state (\OIII $\lambda 5007$/\OII $\lambda 3727$ \ $= 11 \pm 3$ and \OIII $\lambda 5007$/\Hb\ $=6.8 \pm 0.4$), strong oxygen emission (EW(\OIII ) $= 1095 \pm 40 \ \angstrom$), and high Lyman-$\alpha$ escape fraction ($0.3 \pm 0.03$), none of which are found in any non-leaking regions of the galaxy.
-Moreover, a UV slope comparison with starburst population models indicates that the leaking region's UV emission consists of nearly ``pure'' stellar light with minimal contamination from surrounding nebular continuum emission and dust extinction.
-These results suggest a highly directional LyC escape process such that LyC is produced and escapes from a small, extreme starburst region where the stellar feedback from an ionizing star cluster may create an anisotropic ``pencil beam'' viewing geometry in the surrounding gas.
-As a result, unabsorbed LyC directly escapes through these perforated hole(s).
-Importantly, such anisotropic escape processes imply that unfavorable sightline effects are a crucial contributor to the significant scatters between galaxy properties and LyC escape fraction in observations and that strong lensing uniquely reveals the small-scale physics that regulates the ionizing budget of galaxies for reionization.
+Extreme, young stellar populations are considered the primary contributor to cosmic re-ionization.
+How Lyman-continuum (LyC) escapes these galaxies remains highly elusive, and it is challenging to observe this process in actual LyC emitters without resolving the relevant physical scales.
+We investigate the Sunburst Arc: a strongly lensed, LyC emitter at $z =2.37$ that reveals an exceptionally small scale (tens of parsecs) region of high LyC escape.
+The small ($<$ 100 pc) LyC leaking region has extreme properties: a very blue UV slope ($\beta = -2.9 \pm 0.1$), high ionization state (\OIII $\lambda 5007$/\OII $\lambda 3727$ \ $= 11 \pm 3$ and \OIII $\lambda 5007$/\Hb\ $=6.8 \pm 0.4$), strong oxygen emission (EW(\OIII ) $= 1095 \pm 40 \ \angstrom$), and high Lyman-$\alpha$ escape fraction ($0.3 \pm 0.03$), none of which are found in non-leaking regions of the galaxy.
+The leaking region's UV slope is consistent with approximately ``pure'' stellar light that is minimally contaminated by surrounding nebular continuum emission or extinguished by dust.
+These results suggest a highly anisotropic LyC escape process such that LyC is produced and escapes from a small, extreme starburst region where the stellar feedback from an ionizing star cluster creates one or more ``pencil beam'' channels in the surrounding gas through which LyC can directly escape.
+Such anisotropic escape processes imply that random sightline effects drive the significant scatters between measurements of galaxy properties and LyC escape fraction, and that strong lensing is a critical tool for resolving the processes that regulate the ionizing budget of galaxies for re-ionization.

 \keywords{}